Does Claude Store Your Conversations?

 3. How long does Anthropic keep my Claude data?

-On consumer plans: about 30 days if you opt out of training, or up to five years if you allow it.
+On consumer plans your history lasts until you delete it; deletion then completes on the back end within about 30 days.
+Allowing model improvement additionally puts a de-identified copy in a training pipeline for up to five years.
+Safety-flagged inputs and outputs can be kept for two years, and the classification scores for seven.
 On the API and commercial products, conversation content is not retained by default, though some models require a 30-day window.
 Safety-flagged content may be kept up to two years.

 4. If I delete a Claude conversation, is it gone?